-Much of the conspiratorial darkness of this production belongs to Miriam Buether’s two tier design; an vaulted upper room, its tiled walls reminiscent of a municipal swimming pool, which doubles as a playroom where the young Dimitri is assassinated (and menacingly re-enacted), a boyars council chamber and border control security check point.
-Below this, a mostly bare stage serves as a children’s classroom (complete with giant map of Russia), monastery, tavern and public square.
+Much of the conspiratorial darkness of this production belongs to Miriam Buether’s two-tier design; a vaulted upper room, its tiled walls reminiscent of a municipal swimming pool, which doubles as a playroom where the young Dimitri is assassinated (and menacingly re-enacted), a boyars council chamber and border control security checkpoint.
+Below this, a mostly bare stage serves as a children’s classroom (complete with a giant map of Russia), monastery, tavern and public square.
 Before any action has begun, a child’s spinning top confronts us and periodically reappears to an increasingly traumatised Boris.

 Boris Godunov– Bryn Terfel

 Pimen – Matthew Rose

 Otrepiev – David Butt Philip